Every Story Counts

 A Lifetime of Impact

-by Sue S., about 1 month ago
+by Sue S., 3 months ago

 The library has always been there in the toughest of times, and no tougher than when I was a single mother with three kids, and homeless.
 Without getting into the heavy details, the library provided a safe space to my distraught family unit - it helped us feel normal when our circumstances were anything but.
 In this time, I was able to seek valuable resources that allowed us to receive lifesaving and life changing aid, allowed me to prepare for jobs, and allowed my children to play, read, and learn.
 The impact of this has stayed with us beyond our...
 Continue reading